- Las Positas College

 - Offering a new online course might impact your discipline plan, and there’s no guarantee that the instructor will teach the course if it’s not in the discipline plan.

-Faculty participating in this program will be required to attend a weekly two-hour training session either in the TLC or virtually via webconferencing.
+Faculty participating in this program will attend a weekly two-hour training session either in the TLC or virtually via webconferencing.
 Alternatively, faculty can complete an asynchronous online training course.
 Those who have been using Canvas to supplement face-to-face instruction will have the option of skipping training on technical topics they already know.
 The face-to-face training typically lasts 8-10 weeks, but can be shorter or longer depending on the participants’ needs.

 Also note that training will not cover basic computer and Internet skills, such as copying and pasting, uploading and downloading, navigating the Web, etc. If you don’t have those skills, it is recommended that you enroll in an LPC class, such as CIS 50 or CIS 8, to obtain those skills before the OCDP begins.